stackrox/workflow/README.md

 ## Config

 Some commands require you to have a config file.
 Copy the `workflow-config.json.example` file from this repo, and paste it in `~/.stackrox/workflow-config.json`; fill in all the fields.
-(Different commands will require different fields to be set.)
+(Different commands will require different fields to be set; it's okay for you to not fill in the config entries for, say, Bitbucket, if you don't want to use the commands that require Bitbucket auth.)

 Note that you should NOT put in your actual Bitbucket password in the config file; instead, generate an app password following the instructions at https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html, and add that to your config file.